Lawyer has his day in nation’s highest court

 “I think I’ll be able to sleep now,” he said.

-On a windy Monday in the nation’s capital, in the first arguments before the U.S. Supreme Court in 2013, Johnson made the case that Michael Descamps, a former Colville resident serving nearly 22 years in prison, is not an “armed career criminal.”
+On a windy Monday in the nation’s capital, in the first arguments before the U.S. Supreme Court in 2013, Johnson made the case that Matthew Descamps, a former Colville resident serving nearly 22 years in prison, is not an “armed career criminal.”

 Descamps has a criminal record that stretches back to the 1970s and ends with a 2005 shooting in Stevens County.
 But not all of his record should have been considered when he was sentenced as a repeat violent offender by U.S. District Court Judge Fred Van Sickle, Johnson argued.

 The appeal for a shorter sentence hinges on a California burglary conviction against Descamps more than 30 years ago and was one of the crimes the judge used to justify the longer sentence.
 Johnson argued the California definition of burglary doesn’t fit because it isn’t necessarily violent.